TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 # Statistical Analysis of Count Data Using R
 <img src="{{site.baseurl}}/assets/img/Rstudio.png">

 First we need to download the gene features file for the Arabidopsis transcriptome.
-This will the production of gene-level abundence estemates using [tximport](https://f1000research.com/articles/4-1521).
+This will allow the production of gene-level abundence estemates using [tximport](https://f1000research.com/articles/4-1521).
 This step dramatically simplifies analysis and the interpritation of results.

 {% highlight bash %}
 wget "https://www.arabidopsis.org/download_files/Genes/TAIR10_genome_release/TAIR10_gff3/TAIR10_GFF3_genes.gff"